 Every home sale involving a traditional mortgage requires an appraisal from a third party.
 This enables the lender to verify the value of the home is in line with the contract price.
 If the appraisal comes in low, the lender may not lend the same amount at the same rate they previously quoted.
 If that happens, there is a very good chance that you as the seller may have to cough up some of your profits to make it to the closing table.

-Here are a few home selling tips worth investing some time in:
+How to get a home appraisal and a few home selling tips worth investing some time in:

-Provide an in depth list of property features and/or upgrades.
+Home Appraisal Tips – Provide an in depth list of property features and/or upgrades.

 If you have filled the house with upgrades, you want the appraiser to know about it.
 New upgrades (less than 6 months old) will bring you the most value, so make sure to list the date of installation, especially if the renovations are relatively recent.
 If the upgrades were expensive, feel free to share what you paid for them as well.
 Putting numbers on your sheet will hopefully translate to a big number on the appraisal.
 Don’t leave anything out, the more items on the sheet, the more it proves you invested in the home.

-Show the comparable sold homes you used to price the house.
+Home Appraisal Tips for Sellers – Show the comparable sold homes you used to price the house.

 Most appraisers and lenders are going to use the Sales Comparison Approach to value your home.
 This means they are finding other homes very similar to yours in close proximity (likely in your neighborhood) that are similar in size, number of stories and finishes.
 If you have 3-4 recent sales in the neighborhood that you think help your value, list those along with the details of the properties and why you chose them.
 If you feel like your house is worth the same or more than those comps, explain why.
 Check out our blog article “Pricing – It’s all about the comps” for help picking out comparable sales.